Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 ```bash
 mokutil --sb-state
 ```

 This will slightly complicate it for you if enabled (which, it should be).
 However, if it is disabled you will skip the steps for secureboot making it much easier.
+Don't disable Secure Boot if it was already enabled!

 All you need to do is follow the guide and *hopefully* everything works smoothly!